 Don’t let mutual fund fees, portfolio management fees or trading fees eat up your capital.
 For most of us, these services just aren’t worth it.

 To cut mutual fund fees, choose index funds instead of passive funds.
 To reduce portfolio management fees, consider whether you really need a portfolio manager or other financial adviser.
-For help with this decision, check out “3 Steps to Finding the Perfect Financial Adviser.”
+For help with this decision, check out “When to Pay for Financial Advice and How to Find the Right Adviser.”